Gunn Chit Tuan

-Tan Sri Gunn Chit Tuan (21 May 1929 - 18 May 2013) was a Chief Justice of the High Court of Malaya, serving on the Supreme Court of Malaysia, High Court of Malaysia as well as in the Judicial and Legal Service as Senior Federal Counsel, Assistant Parliamentary Draftsman and President of the Sessions Court and Assistant District Officer in the Malayan Civil Service.
+Gunn Chit Tuan (21 May 1929–18 May 2013) was a Chief Justice of the High Court of Malaya, serving on the Supreme Court of Malaysia, High Court of Malaysia as well as in the Judicial and Legal Service as Senior Federal Counsel, Assistant Parliamentary Draftsman and President of the Sessions Court and Assistant District Officer in the Malayan Civil Service.
 He presided over the landmark case Commonwealth of Australia v Midforth (Malaysia) Sdn Bhd, which recognized that common law would still be applicalble after the statutory cutoff date of 7 April, 1956.
 He retired from the court in 1994.

 Life

 Tan Sri Gunn Chit Tuan born in Kuala Lumpur on 21 May, 1929.

 He received his early education at Batu Road School and Victoria Institution before the Japanese occupation in 1941.
 He went on to read law at Peterhouse College, Cambridge University.
 Contemporary classmates include Lee Kuan Yew, Kwa Geok Choo (later Mrs Lee Kuan Yew), Yong Pung How, Eddie Barker, and Raja Tun Mohar Raja Badiozaman.

 He was called to the English Bar by the Honourable Society of Lincoln's Inn in November 1952.
 He was admitted to the Malayan Bar in November 1953 and joined the firm SM Yong & Co.